TykTechnologies/exp/style/core/README.md

 The desired structure is there to ensure that a package protects this API surface, and ensure that other files in the package don't partition the implementation.
 The latter issue is seen in large-scope packages, which are difficult to navigate.

 A package separate to the data model will reference `model.Record`.
 This is a good thing for code analysis, as we can track usage between packages.

-A side effect of black box tests also provides us with this benefit as the black box tests `model_test` are considered a different package to `model`.
+Black box tests will similarly reference types and functions from the package.
+Static code analysis tells us which functions or models are referenced from which test.
+White box tests fail to provide this usability with basic tools like ctrl+f / `grep` for `model.New`.

 ### Test file and test function naming restrictions